 Patients who are potentially eligible, after telephone screening, will be asked to provide written informed consent.
 Patients will have as long as they need (at least 24 hours, unless the participant wishes to participate sooner) to consider participation, and will be given the opportunity to discuss the study with their family and healthcare professionals before they are asked whether they would be willing to take part.
-The research nurse (or investigator or designee), in each recruitment hub will be suitably trained in the informed consent process and the study.
+The research nurse/CSO (or investigator or designee), in each recruitment hub will be suitably trained in the informed consent process and the study.
+Informed consent will always be obtained from the patient during a face-to-face visit with the research nurse/CSO.
 They will provide the patient with full and adequate oral and written information about the study, including the background, purpose, and risks/benefits of participation, and ensure that each patient is given the opportunity to ask questions they have concerning study participation.
-The research nurse will also confirm that the patient is free to withdraw from the study at any time without it affecting their future care.
+Consent will take place at the GP practice, and a GP will be available to answer any questions or concerns as required.
+The research nurse/CSO will also confirm that the patient is free to withdraw from the study at any time without it affecting their future care.
+The consent discussion will be recorded within the patients' medical record.

 Informed consent from participants will also include a request to take part in qualitative interviews at 6 and 12 months, with information concerning the likely duration of these interviews provided.
-Finally, permission will also be sought to collect longer term routine GP data on amitriptyline and other IBS medication prescriptions, GP consultations for IBS, and secondary care referrals, outwith the timeframe of the trial itself, should further funding become available.
+Finally, permission will also be sought to collect longer term routine GP data on amitriptyline and other IBS medication prescriptions, GP consultations for IBS, and secondary care referrals, outside the timeframe of the trial itself, should further funding become available.

 Written informed consent for the study will be collected from each patient before they undergo any blood tests and/or pregnancy test that are required specifically for the purposes of the study.
 The right of a patient to refuse participation without giving reasons will be respected.
 The patient will remain free to withdraw at any time from the study without giving reasons, and without prejudicing his/her further treatment.
 All patients will be provided with a contact point where he/she may obtain further information about the trial.
-Where a patient is required to re-consent, or new information is required to be provided to a patient, it will be the responsibility of the PI to ensure this is done in a timely manner, and according to any timelines requested by the CTRU.
+Where a patient is required to re-consent, or new information is required to be provided to a patient, it will be the responsibility of the hub research team to ensure this is done in a timely manner, and according to any timelines requested by the CTRU.